EnricVB/Celeris/docs/LANGUAGE_SPEC.md

 Each collection type provides methods for adding, removing, and accessing elements according to its semantics.

-#### 4.7.2 Lists Inheritance
+#### 4.7.2 Collection Inheritance

-#### List Inheritance and Custom Collections

-Lists and other collections in Celeris can be extended to create custom data structures.
+Collections in Celeris can be extended to create custom data structures.
 You can inherit from built-in collection types and override or add methods as needed.

 ```go
 class CustomList : List<Int> {